Fulviuus/nextstop.github.io/collections/_top-items/03-top.md

 ---
-title: Archive
+title: Selection
 ---

-This is an archive of projects completed between 2002–2020.
+This is a selection of projects completed between 2002–2020.